ibm-cloud-docs/Cloudant/offerings/bluemix.md

 writes,
 and queries.

-Note that downgrading from a Standard plan to a Lite plan has the risk of the Cloudant plan being suspended if the data size is over the 1GB limit of the Lite plan.
+Note that downgrading from a Standard plan to a Lite plan has the risk of that Cloudant plan being suspended if the data size is over the 1GB limit of the Lite plan.

 ### Dedicated hardware plan
 {: #dedicated-hardware-plan}